grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "And hot meals till we get to the depot," added Gregory.

-Shakes looked up at Gregory at that, risking letting it slip that he might be bought cheap if the pay satisfied his stomach.
+Shakes glanced at Gregory with a look that suggested he might be bought cheap if the pay satisfied his stomach.
 "I need one other thing though...
 I want you to keep a line open to me on any future job possibilities."

 "What.. like fuckin' partners?"
 Percy bristled.

 "Fuck no. I work alone.
 But an operator has to have connections in this game.
 You'd be a big cheese for me; feeding me future prospects.
 That way I get long-term payoffs for my investment in your sorry-ass fuckin' futures right now."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your fuckin' way."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will send your way with fuckin' pleasure."

 Shakes grinned.
 Now they were negotiating from a place he understood -- most profit is future profit.
-"So, ah, Hemi, what exactly are ya going to do to my beautiful boat?"
+"So, ah, Hemi, what exactly are ya going to do to my beautiful little boat?"

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."